MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableFtpParsing

-Specifies whether to disable FTP parsing for network protection.
+Specifies whether to disable FTP parsing by network protection.
 Valid values are:

-- $true: FTP parsing for network protection is disabled.
+- $true: FTP parsing by network protection is disabled.
-- $false: FTP parsing for network protection is enabled.
+- $false: FTP parsing by network protection is enabled.

 For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).